bibledit/old/osx/README.md

 With the app sandbox enabled in Xcode, the app cannot write to the webroot folder in the app's Resources.
 To deal with this, the app copies the webroot folder to the documents folder within the sandbox.
 The sandbox is at ~/Library/Containers/org.bibledit.osx/
 It needs the following entitlements: Network Server, Network Client, Printing.

+## App Transport Security

+OSX 10.11 El Capitan has “App Transport Security”.
+This was disabled in the Info.plist.

 ## libcurl

 The bibledit library depends on libcurl.
 Bibledit should be linked with a working version of libcurl.